When Reject Turns into Accept: Quantifying the Vulnerability of LLM-Based Scientific Reviewers to Indirect Prompt Injection: Experimental Setup

-\paragraph{\textbf{4.1 Dataset Curation.}} We constructed a total dataset of 200 scientific papers to ensure our experiments reflect realistic reviewing conditions.
+We constructed a total dataset of 200 scientific papers to ensure our experiments reflect realistic reviewing conditions.
 The papers were sourced from two primary categories:

-\begin{enumerate} \item \textbf{Official Conference Templates (e.g., IEEE, ACL ARR):} These documents contain standard formatting but zero scientific content.
-We utilize them as a rigorous baseline for vulnerability: if a jailbreak strategy can manipulate a model into "Accepting" a scientifically vacuous template, it demonstrates a catastrophic failure of the judge's reasoning capabilities, proving that the attack can hallucinate merit where none exists. \item \textbf{Real-World Submissions (ICLR 2025 OpenReview Track):} These are legitimate, full-length scientific manuscripts.
-We include them to evaluate the robustness of our strategies in a real-world setting, determining whether adversarial injections remain effective when embedded within the high-entropy, complex context of an actual research paper. \end{enumerate}
+\textit{\textbf{Official Conference Templates (e.g., IEEE, ACL ARR):}} These documents contain standard formatting but zero scientific content.
+We utilize them as a rigorous baseline for vulnerability: if a jailbreak strategy can manipulate a model into "Accepting" a scientifically vacuous template, it demonstrates a catastrophic failure of the judge's reasoning capabilities, proving that the attack can hallucinate merit where none exists.

+\textit{\textbf{Real-World Submissions (ICLR 2025 OpenReview Track):}} These are legitimate, full-length scientific manuscripts.
+We include them to evaluate the robustness of our strategies in a real-world setting, determining whether adversarial injections remain effective when embedded within the high-entropy, complex context of an actual research paper.

 We utilized the full dataset (200 papers consisting of 30 template, 125 rejected, 30 poster, 15 spotlight) for open-source model evaluation and selected a representative subset of 50 papers (consisting of 15 template, 25 rejected, 5 poster, 5 spotlight) for closed-source models to accommodate cost and rate limits.